abikirkham/the-soul-train/README.md

 ### FAQ Section
 Answers to common queries for users new to mindfulness and meditation.

-### Testimonials and User Stories
-Real-life stories showcasing the impact and benefits of mindfulness practices.

-### Resources for Accessibility
-Links to external sources for those interested in delving deeper into accessibility and mindfulness topics.

 ### Contact Information
 Readily available contact information for questions, feedback, or accessibility concerns.